sagemathinc/cowasm/packages/dash/README.md

 and make a version that doesn't call fork or exec and instead using the runtime to call other WebAssembly modules.

-NOTE: I'm aware that pure fork and pure exec are impossible.
+NOTE: I'm aware that pure fork and pure exec are impossible in a browser.
 But the combination is what is really used, and I believe that is possible.

+I think the key to this is implemented enough of a flakie posix\-node to help me understand what is going on in terms of input, output, etc., and what dash **expects.**  Then designing an API to do that.

 ### [ ] UTF-8 support